Less Noise, More Voice: Reinforcement Learning for Reasoning via Instruction Purification: Experiments

 \subsection{Main Results and Analysis}

-Table~\ref{tab:main} summarizes the performance on Qwen3-4B-Base, Qwen3-8B-Base and Llama-3.2-3B-Instruct, while results on Qwen2.5-3B and Qwen2.5-7B are included in Appendix~\ref{tab:qwen2.5}.
-We draw two conclusions: (1) \textbf{Superiority over rollout-intensive baselines.} \method consistently outperforms GRPO~\citep{shao2024deepseekmath} and GRPO$_{\text{extended}}$ given the same training corpus.
+Table~\ref{tab:main} and Table~\ref{tab:generalization} summarize the performance on Qwen3-4B-Base, Qwen3-8B-Base and Llama-3.2-3B-Instruct, while results on Qwen2.5-3B and Qwen2.5-7B are included in Appendix~\ref{tab:qwen2.5}.
+We draw two conclusions: (1) \textbf{Superiority over rollout-intensive baselines.} \method consistently outperforms GRPO~\citep{shao2024deepseekmathrlvr} and GRPO$_{\text{extended}}$ given the same training corpus.
 This indicates that simply increasing the rollout budget is insufficient for generating informative samples when exploration is affected by interference tokens.
 In contrast, \method improves sample efficiency by enabling the model to focus on critical information, thereby effectively enhancing its reasoning performance.
 (2) \textbf{Advantage over filtering strategies.} \method also surpasses the pre-rollout filter GRESO~\citep{greso} and the post-rollout filter DAPO~\citep{yu2025daporlvr}, including in settings with fewer rollouts.
 These results suggest that aggressively discarding zero-variance prompts can limit capability expansion, particularly on challenging benchmarks, which explains why \method yields larger improvements on such datasets (e.g. AMC23 \& AIME24).
+(3) \textbf{Effectiveness on general reasoning tasks.} \method consistently outperforms GRPO on both Qwen3 and Llama3.2 families across SuperGPQA, GPQA-Diamond, BBEH, and MMLU-Pro, with an average gain of +1.83\%.
+This demonstrates that interference token purification improves general reasoning capability rather than overfitting to math-specific patterns.

 Figure~\ref{fig:result} illustrates the learning curves for Qwen3-4B-Base and Qwen3-8B-Base across MATH-500 and OlympiadBench. \method consistently achieves higher progressive and final accuracy compared to GRPO across all configurations.
 Notably, on the more challenging OlympiadBench, \method exhibits more stable and continuous improvement, in contrast to the fluctuations observed with GRPO.
 We attribute this advantage to two primary factors: (1) \method enhances the model's exploration capacity by effectively removing potential interference tokens, leading to improved sample quality, and facilitating more effective exploration of capability boundaries; (2) By contrasting correct responses from interference-free rollouts with erroneous responses in the original sampling, \method helps the model focus on key information, thereby boosting its reasoning abilities.